 - Call: CQ OK TEST.

-- Message: RST + CQ Zone.
+- Message: RST +CQ ZONE.

 - Points:

-On 10, 15 and 20 meters bands:
+a) On 10, 15 and 20 meters bands::

 1 point for contact within own continent,

-2 points for outside own continent (DX QSO),
+2 points for outside own continent (DX QSO).

-On 40 and 80 meters bands:
+b) On 40 and 80 meters bands:

 3 points for contact within own continent,

-Award and plate to winner in classes A1 and A2.
+- Award and plate to winner in classes A1 and A2.

-Award to winner in classes B, C and D.
+- Award to winner in classes B, C and D.

-Award to winner in any DXCC countries (works min.
-10% of the contacts of the winner in the appropriate category but min.
-30 contacts). - Logs: Logs must be submitted in Cabrillo format by web upload on http://okrtty.crk.cz not later than 14th day after the contest.
+- Logs must be submitted in Cabrillo format by web upload on http://okrtty.crk.cz not later than 7th day after the contest.
 In case if you are sure that your Cabrillo is correct and you have a problem to upload it, please send it by e-mail to: "okrtty at crk.cz".
-SWL log will be accepted as plain ASCII text files showing date, band, callsign/message sent by claimed station and callsign of station worked, in chronological order, together with a summary file showing callsign, scoring and full name and address of entrant.
-All logs will be confirmed by e-mail.

 Cabrillo Specification: